quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 | `letter` | String | One character String to define a letter.
 Either use an icon, image, avatar or letter as props. |
 | `tag` | String | Default HTML tag that QItemTile gets rendered with is 'div', but this can be any HTML tag if you need to. |

-More props available, but use these only within QItemMain:
+There are more props available, but use only these within QItemMain:

 | Vue Property | Type | Description |
 | --- | --- | --- | --- |